Dynamics of Non-Classical Interval Exchanges: Introduction

-For classical i.e.m.'s Keane conjectured that if the reshuffle permutation is irreducible, then for almost all widths of the bands, the associated classical i.e.m.~ is uniquely ergodic.
-In particular, the Lebesgue measure on the interval is the only invariant probability measure.
+For classical interval exchanges, Keane conjectured that if the reshuffle permutation is irreducible, then for almost all widths of the bands, the associated exchange is uniquely ergodic with the Lebesgue measure the only invariant probability measure.
 This conjecture was first proved, independently, by Masur \cite{Mas} and Veech \cite{Vee}.
 See also Rees \cite{Ree} and Zorich \cite{Zor}.
-A key tool was Rauzy induction, alternatively called splitting: this is the process of inducing a classical i.e.m.~on a suitable subinterval by considering the first return map.
-Veech \cite{Vee} used this to develop a continued fraction expansion for classical i.e.m.'s.
-When the classical i.e.m.~has two bands, it is the same as the continued fraction expansion of the ratio of the widths of the bands.
-Veech showed that this expansion had most of the nice properties of the classical Gauss map.
+A key tool was Rauzy induction, alternatively called splitting: this is the process of inducing a classical interval exchange on a suitable subinterval by considering the first return map.
+Veech \cite{Vee} used this to develop a continued fraction expansion for classical interval exchanges.
+In fact, when $d=2$, the expansion is equivalent to the continued fraction expansion of the ratio of the widths of the two bands.
+Veech showed that the expansion has most of the nice properties of the classical Gauss map.
 He derived unique ergodicity as a consequence of this.

-A similar conjecture was also made for transverse measures for measured foliations on a Riemann surface.
+A similar conjecture was also made for transverse measured foliations on a Riemann surface.
 Masur proved this conjecture along with the original Keane conjecture in \cite{Mas}; his approach relied on techniques from \teichmuller theory and applied to both contexts.
-Later, Kerkchoff \cite{Ker} developed a different and more elementary approach that does not rely on \teichmuller theory, to include both conjectures under a unified setup.
-In his formulation, he encoded Rauzy induction as a refinement process on the parameter space associated to a classical i.e.m.
-For measured foliations, Rauzy induction generalizes to an induction process called splitting train tracks.
-So the refinement process makes sense also for the parameter space associated to a complete train track.